tsy24/tp/docs/UserGuide.md

 title: User Guide
 ---

+* Table of Contents
+  {:toc}

+--------------------------------------------------------------------------------------------------------------------
+## 1. Introduction

 NurseyBook is a **desktop app made for nurses in nursing homes to aid them in managing contacts and tasks in their busy lives.
 It is optimized for use via a Command Line Interface** (CLI) while still **having the benefits of a Graphical User Interface** (GUI).
 If you can type fast, NurseyBook can manage your contacts & tasks done faster than traditional GUI apps! :smile:

-* Table of Contents
-  {:toc}

 --------------------------------------------------------------------------------------------------------------------
-## About this document

-This document introduces the features of NurseyBook.
-Note the following symbols and formatting used in this document:

-`viewElderly`   Gray highlight (called a mark-up) indicates that this is a command that can be typed into the command line and executed by the application.

-:information_source:    This symbol indicates important information that may be useful to know.

-:exclamation:   This symbol indicates caution.Such instructions should be followed, as unintended consequences might arise otherwise.

-:bulb:  This symbol indicates tips.
-Tips are useful for improving your experience with NurseyBook.

---------------------------------------------------------------------------------------------------------------------

-## Quick start
+## 2. Quick start

 1. Ensure you have Java `11` or above installed in your Computer.